jake-knerr/javascript-and-node-development-guide/README.md

 #### For conditional statements like `if` comparisons, prefer using shortcut "truthy" checks over explicit comparisons when applicable.

 > Why?
 Truthy checks are concise and consistent.
 Learning the rules of type coercion to boolean values requires some effort, but it is worthwhile.
-Especially since it prevents one from being shocked when reading the abundant code out in the wild that uses truthy checks.
+Especially since it prevents one from being confused when reading the abundant code out in the wild that uses truthy checks.

 ```javascript
 // discouraged